What is Backward Integration?

 While backward integration is the merging and acquisition of companies in the upper side of the supply chain, forward integration is the acquisition of companies on the lower part of the supply chain.
 In forward integration, the company is interested in acquiring distributors of its products or the retail stores that sell the final products to the end consumer.

 For example, a wine manufacturer may decide to acquire businesses with wine distributorship rights or the retail chain stores that sell wine produced by the company.
-It will give the manufacturer better control in getting the finished product to the consumer and get first-hand information on the consumer’s experience with the company’s products.
+This will give the manufacturer better control in getting the finished product to the consumer and in obtaining first-hand information on the consumer’s experience with the company’s products.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.